AIRSHOW-New Russian jet to start certification testing in autumn - manufacturer

-MOSCOW, June 20 Russia will begin certification testing for its new MS-21 medium-range passenger plane this autumn, manufacturer Irkut Corporation said on Tuesday.
+MOSCOW, June 20 (Reuters) - Russia will begin certification testing for its new MS-21 medium-range passenger plane this autumn, manufacturer Irkut Corporation said on Tuesday.

 Irkut and its state-controlled parent company United Aircraft Corporation (UAC) staged the maiden flight of an MS-21-300 model in May and said the jet would be put through more than 1,100 additional test flights when certification testing begins in a few months' time.